The Most Beautiful Winter Plants of Houston

 Camellias: We absolutely love these evergreen shrubs, because their blooming season can last as long as half the year, and there are so many exciting varieties to choose from.
 Some have flowers that are so satisfyingly spiraled and perfect, others have more of a ruffly carnation look about them, and others have a cup shape similar to the anemone.
-So long as you plant them in partial shade and well-draining, slightly acidic soil, this is a relatively fuss-free winter plant.
+So long as you plant camellias in partial shade and well-draining, slightly acidic soil, they are relatively fuss-free winter plants.

 Calendula: If you directly sow your calendula seeds in fall, they should sprout up in winter, showing off their sunny orange and yellow blossoms.
 There’s a lot to love about this winter flower: they repel garden pests, attract pollinators, and can even protect the soil with its dense network of roots, acting as a living mulch to prevent weed growth and regulate soil temperature.
 Plus, it’s edible and has incredible medicinal properties, so it’s often mixed into healing salves, teas, and essential oils to help fight off fungal infections, heal bruises, and soothe irritated skin.